 This training is designed for the new investigator or detective, or any investigator new to child abuse investigations.
-Participants will garner current information needed for the investigation and prosecution of all types of child abuse investigations with specific emphasis on child sexual assault investigations.
+Participants will garner current information needed for the investigation and prosecution of all types of child abuse investigations with specific emphasis on child sexual assault.
 We will explore state specific statutes, nuances inherent in these investigations, and discover a detailed and thorough investigative approach.
-Instruction and discussion includes best practices, interviewing techniques, strategies for working with child protective services, and utilizing a child advocacy center.
+Instruction and discussion include best practices, interviewing techniques, strategies for working with child protective services, and utilizing child advocacy centers.
 Key areas regarding delayed disclosure, recantations, corroborative evidence, vicarious trauma, and more will be explored.
 Students will apply what they learn through case studies and group exercises.

 Charlotte Fournier is currently a Lieutenant with the Johnston County Sheriff’s Office and is the Supervisor for the Crime Scene Investigations and Evidence Unit within the Criminal Investigations Division.